-Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it? - Pocket-lint
+Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it?

 Anything else I need to know about Guided Access controls?

 A couple of things.
 Firstly, it is possible to add Guided Access controls to your Control Centre dashboard, offering quicker access.
-To do this: Open Settings > Control Centre > Customise Controls > Tap the '+' next to Guided Access.
+To do this: Open Settings > Control Centre > Tap the '+' next to Guided Access.
 You can change the order apps appear in your control centre by moving them up and down using the three lines on the right.
 Read our Customising Control Centre feature for more tips.

 Secondly, you can set your device to play a sound or speak to relay the remaining Guided Access time before the time ends if you have set a Time Limit.
-This setting is found in the Guided Access settings under Settings > General > Accessibility > Guided Access.
+This setting is found in the Guided Access settings under Settings > Accessibility > Guided Access > Time Limits.

-Thirdly, you can set Guided Access to mirror your Auto-Lock setting or when off, Guided Access will turn the screen off after 20 minutes of inactivity.
-As with the Time Limit setting, you can access this through Settings > General > Accessibility > Guided Access.
+Thirdly, you can set your display to automatically lock during a Guided Access session.
+The default is the same as what you have set Auto Lock to in Display & Brightness settings, but you can choose 30 seconds, 1 minute, 2 minutes, 3 minutes, 4 minutes, 5 minutes, 10 minutes, 15 minutes or Never.
+As with the Time Limit setting, you can access this through Settings > Accessibility > Guided Access > Display Auto-Lock.